TemporarilyOffline/FT8Off/README.md

   2. A different call sign must be used for each entry.
 Only the entrant’s call sign may be used to aid the entrant’s score.
   3. Do not exceed the total output power limitation of the chosen entry category on any band.
 Total output power on any band at any time is measured at the output of the active amplifier(s).
   4. Self-spotting or asking to be spotted is permitted.
-  5. Remote operation is permitted if the physical location of all transmitters, receivers, and antennas are at the station location.
+  5. Remote operation is permitted if all transmitters, receivers, and antennas are personally owned by you.
   6. A remotely operated station must obey all station licenses, operator licenses, and category limitations.
 The call sign used must be the one issued or permitted by the Regulatory Authority of the station location.
   7. Remote receivers outside the station location are not permitted.
   8. Alternating CQs on two or more frequencies on a band is not permitted.
   9. All requests for contacts, responses to calls, and copying of callsigns and contest exchanges must be accomplished during the contest period using the mode and frequencies of the contest.
   10. Correction of logged call signs and exchanges after the contest, by use of any database, recordings, email, or other methods is not allowed.
   11. Call signs logged must be the same as those exchanged over the air by the entrants during the QSO.
-  12. Currently, only FT-8 is permitted.
-Future plans to implement SSB, CW, FT-4, and other modes may become available after the implementation and evaluation of FT-8 modes.
+  12. Currently, only FT-8 and FT-4 are permitted.
+Future plans to implement SSB, CW, and other modes may become available after the implementation and evaluation of FT-X modes.
   13. Each QSO must require some action by the operator, e.g., selecting a QSO partner.

 LOG INSTRUCTIONS